The VW Carburettor

 Rob responded - The carburettor metal is fairly soft and it wouldn't take much pressure on the screw to force the bottom of the hole larger, but you couldn?t see it with a flashlight down that tiny hole anyway.
 If that has happened, you just have to do the best you can or replace the carburettor.

-The choke position is adjusted by loosening (not removing) the three screws on the retaining ring and rotating the choke canister under the ring.
+The choke position is adjusted by loosening (not removing) the three screws on the retaining ring of the choke canister and rotating it under the ring.
 The are alignment marks on the ring and canister body so you can see how much it's moved.

 - Regarding Carburettor Gaskets -